 The CPT® codebook defines active wound care procedures as those procedures "performed to remove devitalized tissue and/or necrotic tissue and promote healing" (AMA, current year).
 The practitioner is required to have direct one-on-one contact with the patient.
-Examples of active wound care management include debridement of an open wound, including topical application; use of whirlpool or other modalities; and negative pressure wound therapy.
+Examples of active wound care management include non-selective debridement of an open wound, including topical application; use of whirlpool or other modalities; and negative pressure wound therapy.
+Occupational therapy state rules and regulations will dictate if occupational therapists can perform wound care.